syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/syntax-highlighting.md

 ### Auto replace triggers

-Create a AutoReplaceTrigger object using `AutoReplaceTrigger` class, where those "from" and "to" can be passed while initializing.
-And add it to the [Language.AutoReplaceTriggers](https://help.syncfusion.com/cr/cref_files/windowsforms/edit/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.Interfaces.IConfigLanguage~AutoReplaceTriggers.html) collections.
+Create a AutoReplaceTrigger object using `AutoReplaceTrigger` class where those "from" and "to" can be passed while initializing.
+Add it to the [Language.AutoReplaceTriggers](https://help.syncfusion.com/cr/cref_files/windowsforms/edit/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.Interfaces.IConfigLanguage~AutoReplaceTriggers.html) collections.

-Below code is an example for replace "the" if it is misspelled as "teh" in AutoReplaceTrigger.

 {% tabs %}